 Mitigating Landlord Damages

-Regardless of your exit strategy, minimizing landlord losses protects you financially and reputationally.
+Regardless of your exit strategy, minimizing landlord losses protects your financial position and reputation.
 Return the space in excellent condition, provide ample notice of your departure, actively assist in marketing to potential new tenants, maintain open communication throughout the process, and scrupulously adhere to all lease termination procedures.

 Tips for Avoiding Breaking a Commercial Lease in the Future